siddheshkadam/pepithon-WTC/README.md

 9. How to configure Postfix to Send Mail Using Gmail and Google Apps on Debian server?
 [WRITE YOUR NAME]

 10. How to send email from command line using the Sendmail on a linux machine?
-Mention the different configurations required + example the different parameters used in sendmail to send an email e.g. Subject, From, Attachment, ReplyTo etc [Gaurang]
+Mention the different configurations required + example the different parameters used in sendmail to send an email e.g. Subject, From, Attachment, ReplyTo etc [WRITE YOUR NAME]

 11. What are the different commands to send email from command line in linux?
 Explain each with example and give a link to some good installation guide for these commands.
 [Vishal C]